smoodydev/validate-me/readme.md

 A) Add to Existing project
 - Add validate_me.py to your main directory

 B) Clone code to be validated
 - git clone https://github.com/*USERNAME*/*REPOSITORY*.git *FOLDER_NAME*

 (FOLDER_NAME will be a new folder created in the workspace to hold the cloned repository)

-Once you have run -
+Once you have, run -
 - python3 validate_me.py

 ## Current Features